MA Promotional Media: Public Relations, Advertising and Marketing

 Why study MA Promotional Media: Public Relations, Advertising and Marketing at Goldsmiths

-- The Department of Media, Communications and Cultural Studies has been ranked second in the UK for 'world-leading or internationally excellent' research (Research Excellence Framework, 2021) and 12th in the world third in the UK) in the 2022 QS World Rankings for communication and media studies.
+- The School of Media, Communications and Cultural Studies (MCCS) has been ranked second in the UK for 'world-leading or internationally excellent' research (Research Excellence Framework, 2021) and 22nd in the world (fourth in the UK) in the 2025 QS World Rankings by Subject.

 The questions we explore

-- We want you to understand the existing power struggles between traditional and emerging promotional professions, therefore, this programme will look at public relations, advertising, and marketing as inter-related disciplines, drawing on theoretical and professional debates around industry issues as they happen.
+- We want you to understand the existing power struggles shaping traditional and digital-first promotional professions as they get to grips with AI, automation and digital platforms.
+Therefore, this programme will look at public relations, advertising, and marketing as inter-related disciplines, drawing on theoretical and professional debates around industry issues as they happen.

 - You’ll also examine current industry expectations and trends, and look at the crossovers between digital skills, creativity, management, and strategy.